-We received feedback on our draft decisions to maintain in real terms Water NSW’s current prices in real terms (ie, excluding the effects of inflation) for its bulk water services in the nine Murray-Darling Basin (MDB) valleys and the Fish River Water Supply Scheme (Fish River) to apply from 1 July 2020 to 30 June 2021.
-Under our draft decision, current prices would only increase by 2.2%, in line with CPI, from 1 July 2020.
+We have decided to maintain Water NSW’s current prices in real terms (ie, excluding the effects of inflation) for its bulk water services in the nine Murray-Darling Basin (MDB) valleys and the Fish River Water Supply Scheme (Fish River) to apply from 1 July 2020 to 30 June 2021.
+Under our decision, current prices would only increase by 2.2%, in line with CPI, from 1 July 2020.
 Refer to our Final Report and Final Approval for more information.

 We are required to assess whether it is reasonably necessary to update charges

 The Water Charge (Infrastructure Rules) 2010 (WCIR) requires Water NSW to submit an annual pricing application for IPART’s approval or determination of prices for 2020-21.
 The Annual Review provides an opportunity for IPART to vary charges for 2020-21, which were originally set in the 2017 Determination.
 In our assessment of whether it is reasonably necessary to vary charges, we consider changes in demand and consumption forecasts (as measured by changes in water allocations, entitlements and sales), and price stability.

 This review applies to all nine of the MDB valleys, and rural customers for both filtered and raw water in the Fish River (see figure below).
 It does not affect Water NSW’s North Coast, South Coast and Hunter Valley customers, for which charges are set under the Independent Pricing and Regulatory Tribunal Act 1992 (NSW).

 We have decided to maintain Water NSW’s prices at current levels in real terms

 Our decision is to maintain the regulated charges in real terms as set under the 2017 Determination.
 This mean that, Water NSW’s current prices would simply increase by CPI of 2.2% from 1 July 2020.
 This decision is consistent with Water NSW’s Annual Review application.